A Doll's House Theme of Money

 Early in A Doll's House, the characters spend a good deal of time talking about their finances.
-Some are on the upswing, with the promise of free flowing cash in the future.
+Some are on the upswing, with the promise of free-flowing cash in the future.
 Others are struggling to make ends meet.
-Either way, each character's financial status seems to a defining feature.
+Either way, each character's financial status seems to be a defining feature.

 By deciding not to borrow money from Dr. Rank, Nora shows that she values their friendship and her own personal integrity.